 How Are We Growing:

-- Facilitators continue to hone their presentation skills through at least annual seminars [Gather, Share, Learn] which are complemented with hands-on orientations to new sessions such as the recently completed Personal Planning series of six workshops.
+- Presenters continue to hone their presentation skills through at least annual seminars [Gather, Share, Learn] which are complemented with hands-on orientations to new sessions such as the recently completed Personal Planning series of six workshops.

 We thank our many donors, including New Horizons Grants, United Way, B.C.
 Government Ministry of Health, B.C.
 Retired Teachers Association and its Vancouver branch, Centre for Hip Health and Mobility, Vancouver Foundation and MLA Michael Lee’s office for grants and in-kind support over the years.